rangari-rani/academic-projects-mca/artisans-collectives/README.md

 ## 📚 About This Project

-Originally created during MCA (2022), this project simulates a real shopping flow — from product discovery to checkout.
+Originally created during MCA, this project simulates a real shopping flow — from product discovery to checkout.

 While lightweight, it reflects strong fundamentals in:
 - Component-based UI design